 Make sure you discuss cataract surgery in detail with your doctor and get all of your questions answered.
-At Atlantis Eyecare, we have a team of experienced surgeons offering some of the best Cornea and Cataract Specialty Center has to offer.
+At Atlantis Eyecare, we have a team of experienced surgeons offering some of the best LASIK, Cornea and Cataract Specialty Center has to offer.
 Our cataract specialists will ensure you fully understand your options for cataract surgery.

 The Cataract Removal Procedure

 More than three million cataract surgeries are performed in the United States each year.
-Cataract removal is considered one of the safest and most effective of all medical procedures.
+Cataract removal is considered one of the safest and most efficient of all medical procedures.
 The cataract procedure is quick, simple, and allows for fast healing.

-Before a new man-made lens can be implanted, the hardened cataract needs to be removed.
+Before a new human-made lens can be implanted, the hardened cataract needs to be removed.
 A micro-incision about the size of 3 millimeters is created at the junction of the cornea and the white part of the eye known as the sclera.
-The lens capsule is then opened and the ultrasonic probe is inserted so that the cataract can be removed.
+The lens capsule is then opened, and the ultrasonic probe is inserted so that the cataract can be removed.
 The ultrasonic probe pulverizes the cataract and suctions out the cataract material.

-After the cataract is removed, the surgeon is ready to implant a man made intraocular lens.
+After the cataract is removed, the surgeon is ready to implant a man-made intraocular lens.
 This is a crucial point of understanding for patients.
-Patients can either have a monofocal lens which will only correct vision for one distance or they can opt to upgrade to premium lens implant that can reduce or eliminate their need for glasses after cataract removal surgery.
-There is an additional cost to upgrade Refractive IOLs, while traditional monofocal lenses are covered by Medicare.
+Patients can either have a mono focal lens which will only correct vision for one distance or they can opt to upgrade to premium lens implant that can reduce or eliminate their need for glasses after cataract removal surgery.
+There is an additional cost to upgrade Refractive IOLs, while traditional mono focal lenses are covered by Medicare.